tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

   ...

   securitySchemes:
-    Mashape-Key:
+    app_id:
       type: apiKey
-      description: "The API authorizes requests through an API key in your header.
-Enter your Mashape key here.
-If you don't have an API key, for testing purposes you can use `EF3g83pKnzmshgoksF83V6JB6QyTp1cGrrdjsnczTkkYgYrp8p`."
+      description: API key to authorize requests.
+If you don't have an OpenWeatherMap API key, use `fd4698c940c6d1da602a70ac34f0b147`.
-      name: X-Mashape-Key
+      name: appid
-      in: header
+      in: query
 ```

 Properties you can use in the `securitySchemes` object include the following: